FailAcademy/learning/wdp-vancouver/_slides/week-02/01a-cli.md

 ---

-# The Command Line Interface (CLI)
+# The Command Line Interface

 .title-logo[![Red logo](/public/img/red-logo-white.svg)]

 ---

 layout: false

 # Agenda

 1. What is the CLI?
-1. Navigating the File System
+2. Navigating the file system
-1. Working with Files
+3. Working with files
-1. Working with Folders
+4. Working with folders
-1. Customizing your Prompt
+5. Customizing your prompt
-1. Tooling

 ---

 template: inverse

 # What is the Command Line Interface (CLI)?